rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `block` : Integer - Block number
 - `enc_pubkey` : HEXASTRING - Encoded public key value used to init 5 created accounts of this block (See [decodepubkey](#decodepubkey) )
 - `reward` : PASCURRENCY - Reward of first account's block
+- `reward_s` : String - Reward of first account's block as a string
 - `fee` : PASCURRENCY - Fee obtained by operations
+- `fee_s` : PASCURRENCY - Fee obtained by operations as a string
 - `ver` : Integer - Pascal Coin protocol used
 - `ver_a` : Integer - Pascal Coin protocol available by the miner
 - `timestamp` : Integer - Unix timestamp